smohiudd/smohiudd.github.io/_posts/2018-02-07-using-neural-networks-to-understand-street-quality.markdown

 layout: post
 title:  "Using Deep Learning to Perceive Streetscape Quality"
 date:   2018-02-07 00:00:00 -0700
+description: "With semantic segmentation of street images, the usual question is: how can this be applied to autonomous driving?
+With street features such as light poles, pedestrians and road markings identified in the output model inference, this can help us greatly in navigating the physical environment."
 ---
 Through my research on the basic operations of Artificial Neural Networks (ANN) and deep learning I've experimented with Caffe and a (somewhat) dated program called [Segnet](http://mi.eng.cam.ac.uk/projects/segnet/).
 Although it was developed in 2015 I was intrigued by the application of pixel wise segmentation of streets.